 The photos reveal that Amy Winehouse owes more than a little to Susan "Toots" DeVille.

 So what ever happened to Toots?
-Heroin, which was not mentioned in the New York Times obit but was a large part of Willy DeVille's life for many years, is said to be the cause.
+Heroin, which was not mentioned in the New York Times obit but was a large part of Willy DeVille's life for many years, is said to have been the cause of her death.

 Wikipedia says Willy's second wife was his business manager, Lisa (left).
 They were married in 1984, and lived in New Orleans and on a horse farm in Mississippi.